 If you find that your efforts are not yielding the desired results, don’t be afraid to adjust your strategy.
 The goal is to find what works best for your business and stick with it.

-Step 5.
-Incentivize your sales team
+7. Incentivize your team

 While focusing on hiring salespeople with the right skills is important, providing incentives for meeting and exceeding sales goals is also essential: